yagiraldo62/barber-app-front-monorepo/docs/auth/core_auth.md

 The `AuthState` class manages the authentication state, including:
 - `token`: The authentication token.
 - `user`: The current user model.
-- `selectedArtist`: The currently selected artist (for business apps).
+- `selectedScope`: The currently selected artist (for business apps).

 ## Authentication Flow